top of page

 GENERAL RULES

-1. From 1 August 2015, for a horse/pony to meet the annual title show qualification requirements they must be registered with NZEPS.
+1. From 1st August 2025 for a horse/pony to meet the annual title show qualification requirements they must be registered with NZEPS at time of qualification (qualification cannot be counted post membership and registration).

 3. Riders may be registered with other bodies.